openbmc/entity-manager/docs/associations.md

 Entity Manager will create [associations][1] between entities in certain cases.

+## Deprecated configuration style

+The configuration style described here is deprecated and superseded.
+The new style is described as well in this document.

 ## `contained_by`, `containing`

 Entity Manager can model the [physical topology][2] of how entities plug into